collective/pas.plugins.oidc/README.md

 Finally, in the plugin configuration, add `groups` to the scopes field.

 In the `Allowed groups` field, you can add the groups that are allowed to log in.
-For example, in this repository, you could set `/Foundation Members`.
+For example, in this repository, you could set `Foundation Members`.
 Users who are not in this group will not be able to log in.

 ### Usage of sessions in the login process